As technology surges forward each year, older adults without proper computer skills or internet knowledge wonder: Is it

 - .gov for local, state or federal government-sponsored website

 If you want to locate a specific webpage on a website, there’s no need to search the website and then navigate to your desired page.
 If you know the exact web address of the page, simply type it into your web browser to be directed to a particular part of the website.
-For instance, if we knew we wanted to see all political articles on CBS News, we could type https://www.cbsnews.com/politics/ directly into our web browser.
+For instance, if we knew we wanted to see information about the internet on the Allconnect website, we could type https://www.allconnect.com/internet directly into our web browser.

 Direct URLs are written to quickly sort through the different levels of a website and go right to what you’re looking for.
 Each level of the website is usually separated in the URL by a slash.
 The more slashes in the web address, the further you’re going into the website’s structure.
 Here’s an example of a web address or URL that’s designed to go to an exact page within the CBS News website:

 - /news – A high-level category of content on the website called “News.”

 - /protecting-seniors-against-fraud/ – The full or shortened version of the title of an article, usually separated by dashes.

 This web address will still take you to the CBS News website, but more specifically, it will direct you to the “Protecting Seniors Against Fraud” article in the “News” category of the website.
 Typing in this direct URL is a quick and easy way to go directly to this article instead of looking for this content in the structure of the website.

 Helpful tools for internet education

 If you’re feeling like the last person to learn about the internet, you’re actually one of many older adults looking to become better acquainted with this technology.
 Many assisted living communities and senior-focused organizations provide classes and guided learning that can help you learn with a group of your peers.
 Look out for these senior resources online or in your area.